-Today’s news is centered around Netflix increasing its subscription fees for U.S. subscribers in what seems to be the biggest increase since the company’s launch.
-Find out more about this in this article.
+Today’s media and news are focused on Netflix increasing its subscription fees for U.S. subscribers in what seems to be the biggest increase since the company’s launch.
+Find out more about Netflix prices in this article.

 Raise in Netflix Prices for US subscribers

 A Netflix spokesperson issued a statement saying: “We change pricing from time to time as we continue investing in great entertainment and improving the overall Netflix experience for the benefit of our members.”
 The cost will increase up to 13 to 18 percent depending on the plan you’re subscribed to.